yahoo/storm-yarn/README.md

     storm-yarn launch <storm-yarn-configuration>

-storm-yarn-configuration (a yaml file) will be used to launch a Storm cluster.
+<storm-yarn-configuration>, which is usually a .yaml file, including all the required configurations during the launch of the Storm cluster.

 In this project, we provide two quick ways to create the storm-yarn-configuration file:

-a)    Edit storm.yaml that under storm-1.0.1/conf.
+a)    Edit the storm.yaml file under storm-1.0.1/conf folder

-b)    Copy the $(storm-on-yarn root directory)/src/main/master_defaults.yaml to storm-1.0.1/conf and rename it to master.yaml.
-And you can edit it to configuration.
+b)    Copy the $(storm-on-yarn root directory)/src/main/master_defaults.yaml to storm-1.0.1/conf and rename it to master.yaml, and then edit it where necessary.

-The simplest, you only need to add zookeeper cluster information.
+In the simplest case, the only configuration you need to add is the Zookeeper cluster information:

-For example:
-      using a) method:

 ![Configuration](https://github.com/wendyshusband/storm-yarn/blob/storm-1.0.1/image/config.png)

-storm-yarn has a number of new config options to configure the storm AM.
+storm-yarn has a number of new options for configuring the storm ApplicationManager (AM), e.g.,
-   * master.initial-num-supervisors is the number of supervisors to launch with storm.
+   * master.initial-num-supervisors, which stands for the initial number of supervisors to launch with storm.
-   * master.container.size-mb is the size of the container to request.
+   * master.container.size-mb, which stands for the size of the containers to request (from the YARN RM).

-"storm-yarn launch" produces an Application ID, which identify the newly launched Storm master.
-This Application ID should be used for accessing the Storm master.
+The procedure of "storm-yarn launch" returns an Application ID, which uniquely identifies the newly launched Storm master.
+This Application ID will be used for accessing the Storm master.

 To obtain a storm.yaml from the newly launch Storm master, you can run